eligunder/education-inequality/README.md

 # Data Preparation

 To prepare the data, erroneous and missing values were imputed, and unnecessary columns were removed.
 The two data frames were merged into one data frame, then separated into training and test csv's.
+For the secondary research question, simalar steps were taken and the two additional csv files were merged with educ_data_merged.csv.

 ## Data preparation file titled "educ_data_prep.ipynb"